ZoeLeBlanc/zoeleblanc.github.io/_posts/2014-06-14-surviving-comps-part-one.markdown

 ---
 layout: post
-title: Surviving Comps Part I
+title: Surviving Comps Part One
 date: 2014-06-14
 description: First part in a series about my comps experience
 ---